Zinabuf/GCIM/README.md

 6 ID_6 ID_6 38.8272
 ~~~

-**Qexp_dis_cov.txt**: This is a .txt file which contains the following columns in order.
+**Qexp_dis_cov.txt**: This is a .txt file containing the following columns in the specified order.
 The discovery dataset has 800 individuals.
 Note that the file has no column heading.
+The exposure variable and the covariate that are used to adjust the data frame, as expressed in GxEprs.
 FID
 IID
 standardized covariate
-constant values (Note: This is the input data format for GxEprs, if not specified, the mode will omit the variable specified in the fourth column.)
+constant values (Note: This is the input data format for GxEprs; if not specified, the mode will omit the variable specified in the fourth column.)
 14 confounders of the discovery sample (Note: These columns are optional.
 Can use any number of columns as confounders to adjust the phenotype upon user requirement.)

 ~~~